tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `a11ychecker_filter_issue`

-The `a11ychecker_filter_issue` option allows A11ychecker rules to be removed from the A11ychecker report using a callback function.
+The `a11ychecker_filter_issue` option allows Accessibility Checker rules to be removed from the Accessibility Checker report using a callback function.
 This option is a flexible alternative to the `a11ychecker_ignored_rules` option.

 The function will be passed the result object of the [`getReport()` API](#getreport).
-To filter issues from the A11yChecker report, the callback needs to return `false` for the issue.
+To filter issues from the Accessibility Checker report, the callback needs to return `false` for the issue.

 **Type:** `Function`